Defining missing teeth

 Our Advanced plan offers benefits for tooth replacement procedures, which includes implants, bridges, crowns, onlays, inlays, and medically necessary veneers.
 There is a combined yearly reimbursable limit for this type of work.
 Your yearly limit is based on the amount of missing teeth you have (when purchasing the policy) and how many calendar years you've held the policy:

 Those with 4 or more missing teeth are ineligible for the Advanced plan.
-You will likely still receive benefits for tooth replacement from your statutory health provider, though that coverage is likely very limited.
+You might still be able to get some support from your statutory health insurance, but this is usually limited.
 In this case, your best option is to purchase a Basic dental plan.
 Since the Basic plan does not offer benefits for tooth replacement, missing teeth does not impact the plan's eligibility or coverage.

 If you are unsure if you should count something as a missing tooth or not, or have questions about coverage, we recommend booking a call with one of our dental experts to discuss your situation before purchasing the policy.